 They were created in God’s image, endowed with finite versions of many of God’s amazing attributes; things like wisdom and discernment and a work ethic and love.
 “God blessed them,” the text tells us in Genesis 1:28.
 They had everything they needed and more.
 He gave them dominion over all creation.
 Hardly anything was beyond their reach.

 They lived in an environment void of shame.
 There was nothing that should make them scramble to make their lives work.
 They had meaningful relationships with one another and God.
 They had purpose.
 They had the privilege of walking with God in the cool of the Garden.
 Theirs was a world that was beyond amazing!

 But they came to believe it was not enough, so they rebelled, forfeiting all of it, determined to do their own thing.
 I suppose the question is this: if even God’s first children should dis all that God had provided, including him who was the ultimate Parent, why should we believe we can control the choices of those we love?
 It simply is not that simple.

 It need not be our fault.

 But we hurt.
 And wait.
 And pray.
+Oh, we pray!
 And hope.
 And, perhaps like God did with Adam and Eve, we speak truth with love (cp.
 Gen. 3:14-19), draw boundaries where appropriate (cp.
 Gen. 3:23-24), lavish grace should they return (cp.
 Gen.3:21), and also like God we carry on with our lives, faithfully remembering there are “other sheep” (cp.
 John 10:16) upon whom we must pour out our love.